dburian/transformer_document_embedding/log/sbert_implementation.md

 | 0.8763       | 0.1            | 25              | 0.15            | all-MiniLM-L12-v2 |

 Observations:
-- too many hidden features hurts the performence
+- too many hidden features hurts the performance
 - best results seem to have around 25 - 50 hidden features with .15 label
   smoothing and at least 0.1 dropout (though 0.5 does not hurt that much)
 - after 10 epochs validation accuracy seem to have stabilized